America's nuclear headache: old plutonium with nowhere to go

 In an e-mailed statement to Reuters, the consortium said it expects to finish the facility.
 It said “the project is over 70 percent physically complete.”

 But Gordon-Hagerty, the National Nuclear Security Administration’s new chief, testified in March before a House Appropriations Subcommittee that it is “nowhere near” 50% complete.
-Government Accountability Office reports (here and here ) criticized the Energy Department for awarding a “cost plus” contract, which guarantees a profit regardless of how much work is done.
+Government Accountability Office reports (here and here) criticized the Energy Department for awarding a “cost plus” contract, which guarantees a profit regardless of how much work is done.

 In an emailed response to questions for this article, Lindsey Geisler, a spokesperson for the NNSA, said that in 2011, after the contract had been awarded, “NNSA recognized the need to institute project management reforms.”
 She said the NNSA established a new office to better oversee contracting and acquisition, and that practices have improved significantly.